Dodgers 5 HRs, bounce Angels 9-5; Astros get last AL spot

 TURNER WINS CAMPANELLA AWARD

-Justin Turner won the Roy Campanella Award for the third time, the first Dodger to do so.
+Turner won the Roy Campanella Award for the third time, the first Dodger to do so.

 The Dodgers uniformed personnel vote for the player who best exemplifies the spirit and leadership of the late Hall of Fame catcher, a three-time NL MVP who died in 1993.
 Campanella’s daughter Joni Roan will present the award via video on Saturday night.